Jim Francis, Attorney At Law

-He has worked with clients ranging from Fortune 10 companies to startups and individuals in intellectual property matters, litigation, business transactions, and licensing.
-Jim’s litigation experiences have led him to work on complex commercial and intellectual property matters in federal courts located in Alabama, California, Florida, Illinois, Kentucky, Ohio, Massachusetts, and Texas, as well as the Patent Trial and Appeal Board and the Trademark Trial and Appeal Board in Washington, D.C., and has led to interviews in major media outlets such as Bloomberg, Fox News, and the New York Times.
+He has worked with clients ranging from Fortune 10 companies to startups and individuals in intellectual property matters, litigation, business transactions and licensing.
+Jim’s litigation experiences have led him to work on complex commercial and intellectual property matters in federal courts located in Alabama, California, Florida, Illinois, Kentucky, Ohio, Massachusetts and Texas, as well as the Patent Trial and Appeal Board and the Trademark Trial and Appeal Board in Washington, D.C., and have led to interviews in major media outlets such as Bloomberg, Fox News, and the New York Times.

 - J.D. – University of Louisville Brandeis School of Law

 - American Intellectual Property Law Association (AIPLA)

 - Made the cover of The New York Times